uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 Create, edit or delete capabilities for any role or even user.

 = Manage Access Based On Geo Location And IP =
 Manage access to your website for all visitors based on referred host, IP address or geographical location.
 For more information about this feature check [How to manage access to WordPress website based on location](https://aamplugin.com/help/how-to-manage-access-to-wordpress-website-based-on-location) article

 = Manage Redirects =
 Define custom access denied or login redirects for any user or group of users.
 Redirect user to any existing page, URL or specify your own PHP callback function to handle it.

 = Manage Metaboxes and Widgets =
 Filter list of metaboxes and widgets on both frontend and backend for any user, group of users or visitors.

 = Content Teaser =
 Create your own content teaser for any limited post, page or custom post type.

 = Content Filter =
 Filter or replace blocks of your content with [aam] shortcodes.
 For more information about this feature refer to the [How to filter WordPress post content](https://aamplugin.com/help/how-to-filter-wordpress-post-content) article

 = Payments API =
 Start selling access to your website content or even user levels with premium AAM Payment extension.
 For more information refer to the [AAM Payment extension](https://aamplugin.com/help/aam-payment-extension)

-= Security =
-Protect your website from brute force and dictionary attacks or activate double authentication when user credentials are used from unexpected location.

 = Manage Roles =
 Create, edit, clone, delete any role.
 Set expiration time to any role.
 With AAM Role Hierarchy extension define complex role hierarchy tree.

+= Multisite Support =
+AAM supports multisite network and allows you to sync access settings across your network or even restrict none-members from accessing one of your sites.
+For more information check [AAM and WordPress Multisite support](https://aamplugin.com/help/aam-and-wordpress-multisite-support).

 = Single point API =
 Easy to use programmatic interface that is used to develop your own custom